 Ex parte decisions are not common in patent matters in Portugal.
 Likewise, there is neither regulation nor tradition in Portugal on protective letters used as means of reducing risk in ex parte preliminary relief.
 In this sense, a protective letter would not reduce the risk of ex parte preliminary relief, notably because of the mentioned lack of regulation on those protective letters.

 Article 343 of the IPC foresees the applicant's liability in provisional and precautionary measure and it was recently amended in order to now include, as a ground for possible damages, the measure being 'abusively applied for or in bad faith'.
 It also provides that the damages can be claimed by the defendant as well as by 'any injured third party'.

 IV SUBSTANTIVE LAW

-Articles 101(1) and 101(2) of the IPC provides that the patent confers upon the holder the exclusive right to use the invention anywhere in the Portuguese territory, which translates into the right to prevent others from manufacturing, offering, storing, marketing or using the patented product, or importing or possessing it, for any of the mentioned purposes, without his or her consent.
+Former Articles 101(1) and 101(2) of the IPC already provided that the patent confers upon the holder the exclusive right to use the invention anywhere in the Portuguese territory, which translates into the right to prevent others from manufacturing, offering, storing, marketing or using the patented product, or importing or possessing it, for any of the mentioned purposes, without his or her consent.